Tallgrass prairie: Restoration

 Considered the birthplace of ecological restoration, the first tallgrass prairie restoration was the 1936 Curtis Prairie at the University of Wisconsin-Madison Arboretum.
 The UW Arboretum was the center of tallgrass prairie research through the first half of the 20th century, with the development of the nearby Greene Prairie, Aldo Leopold Shack and Farm and pioneering techniques like prescribed burning.
-The latter half of the 20th century saw the growth of tallgrass prairie restoration beyond Wisconsin borders, with projects in Illinois such as at Knox College, College of DuPage, Morton Arboretum, and Fermi National Laboratory.
-These major tallgrass restoration projects marked restoration’s growth from isolated studies to widespread practice.
+The latter half of the 20th century saw the growth of tallgrass prairie restoration beyond Wisconsin borders, with projects in Illinois such as at Knox College, College of DuPage, Morton Arboretum, and Fermi National Laboratory, and projects in Iowa including Grinnell College's Conard Environmental Research Area.
+These major tallgrass restoration projects marked restoration's growth from isolated studies to widespread practice.
 Tallgrass prairie restoration efforts picked up wider public recognition in the 1980s, spurred by the publication of a book of appreciation, John Madson's Where the Sky Began: Land of the Tallgrass Prairie (1982).
 Nonprofit organizations throughout the former tallgrass prairie region began to reserve or restore small remnants of native prairie.
 For example, the Native Prairies Association of Texas was founded in 1986 to locate, restore, and protect prairies in Texas; the group currently protects about 2780 acre of Texas prairies.

-The Midewin National Tallgrass Prairie, founded in 1996 near Elwood, Illinois, was as of 2006 the largest tallgrass prairie restoration area in the United States.
+The Midewin National Tallgrass Prairie, founded in 1996 near Elwood, Illinois, was, as of 2006, the largest tallgrass prairie restoration area in the United States.
 In Minnesota, Glacial Ridge National Wildlife Refuge was established in 2004.
 The core of the refuge is a preserved 5000 acre tallgrass prairie remnant, and an additional 30000 acre are either in the process of restoration or will be soon.
-According to The Nature Conservancy, so far, 100 wetlands have been restored and 8000 acre of land have been seeded with native plant species.
+According to The Nature Conservancy, so far, 100 wetlands have been restored, and 8000 acre of land has been seeded with native plant species.

 Several books have been published on tallgrass prairie restoration, including: